 The health and safety of our community is our top priority, and it’s important to us that we stay prepared as COVID-19 continues to effect our Hosts and Hipcampers.
 With that, we’ve created COVID-19 Safety Standards so Hosts can self-certify that they have implemented certain minimum safety-related standards on their properties.

-The COVID-19 Host Safety Standards reflect the latest health and safety recommendations from the Centers for Disease Control and Prevention (CDC) in the U.S., the Australian Government Department of Health, outdoor hospitality industry leaders, and our partners in rural communities.
+The COVID-19 Host Safety Standards reflect the latest health and safety recommendations from the Centers for Disease Control and Prevention (CDC) in the U.S., Health Canada, the Australian Government Department of Health, outdoor hospitality industry leaders, and our partners in rural communities.

 While we expect all Hipcamp Hosts to meet these standards, Hosts who self-certify that they have implemented the following COVID-19 Safety Standards will earn a badge.*